 Meanwhile, although cannabis remains federally illegal in the United States, many states have legalized marijuana for legitimate medical purposes and several states have approved cannabis both medically and for adult recreational use.

 There is a qualification for medical marijuana patients.
 They must have a diagnosed illness that is on their state’s list of approved medical marijuana conditions.
 With a valid recommendation of a local physician, a qualified patient can get a medical marijuana card or authorization to purchase medical marijuana products.
 On the other hand, there are few states where recreational cannabis has been legalized.
-There is no need for adult consumers to have a medical marijuana card but may not have access to the same medical cannabis products that are available for the patient.
+There is no need for adult consumers to have a medical marijuana card but may not have access to the same medical cannabis that is reserved for patients.

 Walmart is undeniably the most significant gun retailer in the world.
 However, there are still circumstances that explain why they keep guns in stock but not THC.
 Legalities between the two are one of the main factors.
 Under the Federal Law of the United States, possessions of firearms are protected by the law.
 Meanwhile, THC remains illegal under the federal regulations of the United States.

 This is true even though marijuana has been legalized in some states on a state-by-state basis whether it’s for medical or recreational use.
-Understanding how federal laws pertain to clinical research and studies can be challenging, but when you investigate research funding, you will see the clear correlation.
+Comprehending as to how the federal laws pertain to clinical testing and studies can be difficult, but when you investigate research funding, you will see the clear correlation.
 Some state funding has been allocated to studying cannabis in states with legalized medical marijuana.